 The Company accounts for income taxes in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 740, Income Taxes, which clarifies the accounting and disclosure requirements for uncertainty in tax positions.
 It requires a two-step approach to evaluate tax positions and determine if they should be recognized in the financial statements.
 The two-step approach involves recognizing any tax positions that are "more likely than not" to occur and then measuring those positions to determine if they are recognizable in the financial statements.
 Management regularly reviews and analyzes all tax positions and has determined no aggressive tax positions have been taken.

-The Company's income tax filings are subject to audit by various taxing authorities.
-The Company's open audit periods are 2015 to 2019.
 In evaluating the Company's tax provisions and accruals, future taxable income, the reversal of temporary differences, interpretations, and tax planning strategies are considered.
-The Company believes their estimates are appropriate based on current facts and circumstances.
+The Company believes their estimates are appropriate based on current facts and circumstances